Prince Friedrich Leopold of Prussia (1895–1959): Dachau

 "Feindsender" (enemy radio station).
 Some sources claim they were actually charged with violating "Section 175", which prohibited homosexual activity.
 Later that year, the Prince was remanded to Dachau.

 In 1945, he was part of a group of high-status prisoners and Sippenhaften (people guilty by kinship), who were transported to South Tyrol by the SS.
 A few of the prisoners managed to contact officers of the regular German Army and express their fears that they were going to be executed.
 They were rescued by Captain Wichard von Alvensleben and took refuge until American troops arrived.
 The Prince waited until June, so he could be available to American officials in Italy.

 In the first of the Dachau trials, he served as a witness against numerous camp officials, including the Commandant, Martin Gottfried Weiss.
 Forty of them were found guilty, and thirty-six were sentenced to death.

 He never returned to Germany, choosing instead to settle in Switzerland.

+He died fourteen years later, on 27 November 1959 in Lugano, aged 64.
+His body was buried in the Cimitero di Castagnola, Lugano, Switzerland.